29 aug 2023

 A very similar flow is required if you want to split a PDF file in the app.
 Again, open your document and tap the blue checkmark at the top of the screen.
 Next, tap all the pages that you want to split.
 You can make them into separate PDF files or merge them into one PDF after splitting the original document.
 Check out this blog post for a short video guide.

 You’d probably agree that signing from your phone is far superior to having to print whatever it may be, sign it in ink, and then scan the signed copy.
-In the app, you can sign documents in one tap after you’ve saved your signature to the app—we have a short guide on how to do it.
+In the app, you can sign documents and university forms in one tap after you’ve saved your signature to the app—we have a short guide on how to do it.

 All these features come free with the app, you can use them an unlimited number of times, and no branded watermarks will be added to your PDFs.